 All students enrolled at Western Michigan University, Kalamazoo College and Kalamazoo Valley Community College are eligible to receive health care services by appointment at Sindecuse Health Center.
 In addition, spouses of WMU students and their children 12 years of age or older may access our many professional services.
 Campus visitors and camp participants are also welcome for acute care needs.

 All Western Michigan University employees, spouses and dependents 12 years and older are eligible to use our services by appointment for acute care and preventative visits, regardless of eligibility status for other University employee benefits.
 Faculty and staff are expected to have a primary care provider to whom results can be sent.
 In addition, they may use our comprehensive pharmacy, sports medicine and physical therapy services.
-All services are offered on a fee-for-service basis at a cost savings to faculty and staff.
+All services are offered on a fee-for-service basis.
+KVCC and Kalamazoo College employees are offered eligibility for services as well.

 Western Michigan University students enrolled in five or more non-exempt credit hours for fall or spring semesters (four or more credits during summer I or summer II sessions) are automatically assessed a health center operations fee as part of the University's enrollment fee.

 Please call (269) 387-3287 for information about buy-in fees.

 Sindecuse Health Center accepts cash, check, MasterCard, Visa, Discover or debit cards (with a Mastercard or Visa logo on them), and pay-by-phone-tap.
-Western Michigan University students may charge to their University account; a service charge is assessed by the University for any unpaid charges over 45 days.
+Western Michigan University students may charge to their University account.
+A service charge is assessed by the University for any unpaid charges over 45 days.
 All fees under $1 must be a cash transaction.
 We submit claims to many insurance companies; please bring your insurance information.
 Patients will receive an explanation of benefits from their insurance provider after a visit.

 - WMU employees and their dependents covered by University insurance (PPO Group #007005281) will have charges billed to Blue Cross/Blue Shield.
 Employees will receive an explanation of benefits from BCBS after a visit to the health center.
 Blue Care Network HMO only participates with Pharmacy services at Sindecuse Health Center.

 - Charges for Medicare-covered retirees will be submitted directly to Medicare.
 Please bring your card with you.